saharathkleips/QtOpenGL-ComputerGraphics/PA5/README.md

 ## Installation Instructions
 **It is recommended that you use Ubuntu 14.04 LTS.**
 ### Ubuntu 14.04 LTS
-Tested with a clean install of Ubuntu 14.04 x64 LTS on VirtualBox 5.0.2r102096 with Guest Additions installed and Windows 8.1 x64 host.
+Tested with a clean install of Ubuntu 14.04 x64 LTS on VMWare Workstation Player with VMWare Tools installed and Windows 7 Ultimate x64 host.

 **g++ Install**
 ```